tatuylonen/wiktextract/README.md

 and HTML tags removed, among other things).

 The editions with etymology extraction support ``etymology_links``.
-This includes the English edition and the Czech, German, Greek, Spanish, French, Indonesian, Italian, Japanese, Korean, Kurdish, Malay, Dutch, Polish, Portuguese, Russian, Simple English, Thai, Turkish, Vietnamese, and Chinese editions.
-The Swedish extractor does not yet extract etymologies.

 The ``etymology_links`` field contains ``[display text, target]`` pairs, using the same format as sense ``links``.
 It preserves links from expanded